zagortenay333/mykron/readme.md

 A toy gui application done for the purpose of studying immediate mode graphics UI's.

+It's implemented on top of openGl and glfw.

 There is support for:

     - A fairly comprehensive layout system.